 It seems like the entire world is online.
-In today’s world, everyone relies on digital channels for communication, education, entertainment, shopping.
+In today’s world, everyone relies on digital channels for communication, education, entertainment, and shopping.
 The online world has become a crucial part of everyday existence.

-Given our digital dependence, it’s not surprising to learn marketers are investing in digital strategies at a super-fast pace.
+Given our digital dependence, it’s not surprising to learn that marketers are investing in digital strategies at a super-fast pace.
 By 2021, an estimated $146 million will be spent on digital marketing, according to predictions from Forrester.

 To be successful in digital marketing, however, you need a strategy.
 With dozens of platforms and tools available, marketers have to figure out how to combine different marketing efforts to form a solid digital strategy that keeps revenue coming in.

-While strategies will vary, one thing is certain: the cornerstone of every digital strategy should be email marketing.
+While strategies will vary, one thing is certain: The cornerstone of every digital strategy should be email marketing.
 Before we explain why email marketing is such a crucial component to a digital strategy, let’s look at what kind of marketing efforts contribute to an online marketing plan.